Opioid Use Disorder: These Treatments Are Available, Now

 Methadone: The Right Dose

 Methadone dosing for opioid use disorder (OUD) is not the same as dosing for pain and can be complicated.
 Dosing is always individualized based on your level of opioid tolerance and the withdrawal symptoms you might be experiencing.
-Dosing in clinics is usually given as a liquid taken by mouth, often with direct observation by personnel.
+Dosing in clinics is usually given as a liquid taken by mouth, diluted with juice or colored water, often with direct observation by personnel.

 - If you have not taken opioids for several days you may no longer be opioid-tolerant.
 Your doctor should use a lower first dose if your tolerance is expected to be low at treatment entry.
 However, your doctor will dose you adequately over the longer-term to suppress your cravings and block the euphoria of other opioids.